digital-archives/HISTGA1011/slides/web.md

 File:Arpanet in the 1970s.png
 Created: 4 January 2022

 The late 1960s heralded the first networked computers.
-Advanced Research Projects Agency Network or ARPANET - a precursor to the modern internet - was the first wide-area packet-switched network.
+Advanced Research Projects Agency Network or ARPANET - a precursor to the modern internet - was the first wide-area "packet-switched" network.
 Packet-switched networks transmitted data from one node to another in a more efficient manner, and this model is essentially the backbone for how for data communications in computer networks worldwide today work.

 In the chart above, you can see a map of ARPANET node map from the early 1970s.